Do you know what AAU basketball is?

 Compare the player to the team

-If a player joins a team then they will be competing in a league or tournament or both.
-Ideally, the player will be in the same place on the spectrum as the team.
+Ideally, a player will be on a team that is at a similar place on the spectrum.
 The hardest area to evaluate may be the competition level.
+Often, the way a team is formed or the league/ tournament they play in will help you gauge the level.
 Again, this is not an exact science but here are three things to consider:

 - The way teams are selected.
 Are players assigned to a roster by a league director?
 Is there a tryout to make a team (or top team) or does everyone make a team?
 Are coaches out recruiting players based on skill?
 Are players being paid to compete?